antonbilbaeno/anton-work-notes/ee_notes.md

 -Tented vias need to be small enough for the soldermask to bridge the drill hole -Encroached vias only cover the annular ring and can be as big or small as needed.
 -Plated (or filled) vias are always the best choice, though expensive

+Stencil Aperture
+-Aspect Ratio:
+--laser-cut stencils >0.66
+--electroform and NicAlloy stencils >0.55 --electroform and NicAlloy with nanocoat > 0.5 --electroform with nanocoat >0.43